tyjenkins12/ResearchPaperSummarizer/README.md

 # Research Paper Summarizer (2025 Edition)

-A modernized research paper summarization system that leverages state-of-the-art transformer models for both extractive and abstractive summarization of academic papers.
+AI-powered research paper summarization with personalized newsletters and automated preference learning.

 ## About This Project